 To find a GED testing center near you in Alaska and schedule your exam, visit GED.com.
 You can also contact the Alaska Adult Education Program for more information on preparing for the GED test.
 If the nearest test center is in a different state, you may be able to take the GED® test there, depending on the state’s residency requirements.

-How Much Does the GED Cost in Alaska?
-The cost of taking the GED test in Alaska varies depending on whether you take it at a testing center or online.
+How Much Does the GED in Alaska cost?
+The Alaska GED cost varies depending on whether you take it at a testing center or online.
 If you take the GED test at an official testing center in Alaska, the total cost for the full battery of four subtests is $144.
 You can pay for and take each of the four subtests separately, which costs $36 per subtest.

-The cost of taking the GED test online in Alaska is the same as taking it at a testing center – $36 per subtest or $144 for the full battery.
+The online GED cost Alaska in Alaska is the same as taking it at a testing center – $36 per subtest or $144 for the full battery.
 However, to be eligible for online testing, you must first pass the GED Ready official practice test for each subject, which costs $6.99 per subtest or $27.96 for all four.

 So the total cost for online GED testing in Alaska is $144 for the subtests plus $27.96 for the GED Ready practice tests, which comes out to $171.96.
 When scheduling your test, payment can be made online using a debit or credit card.